Explorations_RPSYCH_Retreat_Fall23-6

 Additional Information

-Potential Tasks & Projects for MSFT Interns Include: Serve as an advocate and direct service provider on an elementary/middle school campus providing individual and group mental health services, partner with families and conduct intakes and classroom observations to assess needs, examine school services + gaps utilizing a multi-tiered systems of support framework, build connections with students in need, focus on marginalized communities including serving Newcomers, BIPOC, foster youth, LGBTQ + etc., provide teacher consultation and classroom social emotional learning lessons as needed, participate in school intervention team meetings (COST, IEP, SST).
-Other school climate or clinically related projects also available based on community needs and intern interests.
+Potential Tasks & Projects for MSW/MFT Interns Include: Serve as a direct service provider on an elementary/middle school campus providing individual and group mental health services, partner with families and conduct intakes and classroom observations to assess needs, examine school services + gaps utilizing a multi-tiered systems of support framework, build connections with students in need, focus on marginalized communities including serving Newcomers, BIPOC, foster youth, LGBTQ + etc., provide teacher consultation and classroom social emotional learning lessons as needed, participate in school intervention team meetings (COST, IEP, SST.)
+Other school climate projects also available based on community needs and intern interests.